There is one advantage to having poor channel incentives technology: You can always blame it on the tools!

 We’ll start with functional applications.
 Channel incentives are a broad term and Forrester SiriusDecisions includes a wide variety of instruments under this umbrella.
 Each of these instruments (types of incentives) will have slightly different functional requirements.
 Market development funds (MDF) require workflows and prior approvals and proofs of execution.
 Sales performance incentive funds (SPIFs) use product catalogs for rewards and prizes.
 Rebates need powerful validation and calculation engines and analytics.
 Using Forrester SiriusDecisions’ definition of incentives, the table below provides E2open’s recommendations on which technologies best support the various incentive types.

 In addition to the above technologies, you should consider three other foundational applications.
 First, channel data management technology provides high-quality data needed to evaluate the actual impact of incentives on sales metrics and partner performance.
-Secondly, collaborative planning technology provides the mechanism to ensure that investments across all incentives and partner activities are aligned and support corporate goals.
+Secondly, collaborative channel planning technology provides the mechanism to ensure that investments across all incentives and partner activities are aligned and support corporate goals.
 Thirdly, payment solutions or outsourced payment services reliant on software tools help ensure all reimbursements to partners are prompt, auditable and executed with minimum operational cost.

 Without these foundational technologies, any specialized incentives solution or platform will struggle to realize its full potential and deliver the benefits you are hoping for.